andrewyounucsd/League-of-Legends-Analysis/README.md

 | LOLTMNT03_179647 | complete           | LFL2     | bot        | Blue   |        0 |           3 |        nan |            nan |        9407 |       6782 |           8489 |        -1248 |           1 |
 | LOLTMNT03_179647 | complete           | LFL2     | sup        | Blue   |        0 |           3 |        nan |            nan |        5719 |       4220 |           4530 |          314 |           0 |

-we will mainly be taking a look at the team-rows represented in the `position` columns as "team".
+You will see that the both the columns containing atakhan are empty, however this isn't a problem because these columns are only represented in team rows.
+We will be mainly taking a look at the team-rows represented in the `position` columns as "team", however for now, in order to do our univariate and bivariate analysis, we must keep all the rows.